slowernews/wisdom-tldr/README.md

 > *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

+> *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

 ===
 ###On confidence and beliefs

-RULE: If you say it with confidence, you are what you say you are.
+If you say it with confidence, you are what you say you are.

 > *'You're only as good as your next speech.'*

+> *'A speech is a performance.
+Authenticity is crucial.'*

 > *'Fake it till you make it.'*